 The main cause of alopecia is genetics; however, it can also be conditioned by other factors such as hormonal levels, stress, certain diseases and a diet poor in nutrients.

-If you are concerned about hair loss, we recommend that you combine in your hair care routine the anti-hair loss shampoo shampoo and hair strengthening serum.
+If you are concerned about hair loss, we recommend combining in your hair care routine the anti-hair loss shampoo shampoo and hair strengthening serum.

 Spider veins refer to the small red veins that appear on the skin forming a kind of spider web.
 They are caused by dilation of the superficial blood vessels and can be accompanied by swelling and pain.